Tehnix/slight/README.md

 Lastly, start the server with `python slight.py`.

+NOTE: On the first run of the program, it'll create a settings file called `slight.yaml`.
+This is, for now, only used for the IRC bot settings, so, if you don't need this, just ignore it, and rerun the program.

 ### What? ###

 Simply a server that listens to GitHub hooks sent in JSON.
 Once a hook is received,